thomasdarimont/keycloak-project-example/readme.md

 custom docker image.

 The example contains the following Keycloak extensions:
-- Custom REST Endpoint the can expose additional custom APIs: `AcmeResource`
+- Custom REST Endpoint the can expose additional custom APIs: `CustomResource`

 # Some Highlights
 - Support for deploying extensions to running Keycloak container